asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 nextflow run nf-core/sarek -profile test,singularity --outdir results -r 3.3.0 --tools strelka,cnvkit -resume
 ```

-Now you can look for the CNAs.
-Can you find what chromosome number was used for this analysis.
+Now, you can look for the CNAs.
+Can you find what chromosome number was used for this analysis?